Michaelangel007/rf_guide/acronyms.md

 * **Gem:** An item that grants us skills, modifies a skill, when equipped and used.
 Two types: Skill Gems and Support Gems.

 -H-
-* **Hard-cap:** The maximum possible a value can be. i.e. Resistances have a hard cap of 90%.
+* **Hard-cap:** The maximum possible a value can be.
+If we have "Fire Resistance 75% (200%)" then the 75% is the soft-cap value.
+Resistances have a hard cap of 90%.
+It takes skills, gems, or gear to increase the soft-cap to reach the hard-cap.
 * **HC:** Hard core.
 You only have one life.
 If you die you are moved to the softcore league where only lose XP on death.
 (You can only trade with players in the same league as you.)
 * **HP:** Health Points.
 How much life you have before damage mitigation.
 When it reaches zero you die and may lose XP.

+-I-
+* **INT:** Character attribute Intelligence.

 -J-
 * **Jug:** Marauder Juggernaut ascendancy class